rafelafrance/traiter/README.md

 ## Parsing strategy

 We are using the stacked-regex module to do most of the parsing.
 This module returns a list of putative traits.
-However, there is some ambiguity remaining in some trait parses.
+There may be ambiguity in some trait parses.
 To fix this we perform a postprocessing step.
-This is nothing more than applying heuristics on the traits and their surrounding context to resolve the ambiguities.
-Here are some issues that are resolved in postprocessing:
+This is nothing more than applying heuristics on the traits and their surrounding context to resolve them.
+Here are a few issues that are resolved in postprocessing:

 - Add missing units
 - Not assigning inappropriate traits like assigning ovary traits to males or testes traits to females
 - Determine if a `"` character is an abbreviation for inches or a quote character.
 - We also have a situations where the same abbreviation is used for different traits.
 For instance `T` can indicate either a testes measurement or a tail length measurement.

-## List of traits extracted (so far)
+## List of traits extracted
 - Total length (aka snout vent length, fork length, etc.)
 - Tail Length
 - Hind foot Length